• Skip to primary navigation

 • Add half of the coffee cake batter one spoonful at a time to cover the bottom of the loaf pan.

-• Bake at 350°F for 25 minutes.
+• Bake at 350°F for 30 minutes.

 • While the coffee cake is in the oven, make the Crumb Topping.
-In a medium bowl combine the flour, brown sugar, cinnamon, salt, and softened butter.
+In a medium bowl, combine the flour, brown sugar, cinnamon, salt, and softened butter.
 Use your fingers to scrunch the ingredients together to form crumbs of various sizes (some pea-sized, some much larger).

 • As the weight of the crumb topping presses on the cake while it cools the middle will sink slightly.
 This does not necessarily mean that the cake is undercooked in the center.
-As long as a toothpick (or fork or knife, etc.) comes out clean, you’ll be all set.

 Notes